ShubhiSharma88/AccelerometerGraphExample/README.md

-# Plotting Accelerometer Graph On Android
+# Plotting and Saving Accelerometer Data On Android
 Plotting accelerometer data in real time and saving it in a text file.
 Uses Graph View library to create line graphs.
 Uses SensorManager of android apis to get sensor data.